Safe Work Around Parking Lots

 Safety Reminders

-- Wear high-visibility gear.
+- Wear high-visibility clothing when exposed to traffic.

 Ask the Crew